davidpots/playsongnotes/_songs/[Traditional] Auld Lang Syne.md

     E –––––
         F7

+### Switching from the C to F7

+The most difficult part of this song, for me, is switching from the C to the F7.
+Here's one important tip when practicing this - which is your right pinky is staying on the high-E string for both chords!
+Specifically, it's moving up from the 3rd fret to the 5th fret (of the high E-string).
+This is a helpful thing to keep in mind, as it is one less finger that needs to switch strings.
+Here's a simple deconstruction of this progression to practice - do it slow over and over again, until you can do it without mistakes.
+From there, slowly speed it up until you can play it at the pace of the normal song.

+    E –––3–––5–––   <= left pinky stays on this string for both chords!
+    B –––1–––4–––
+    G –––0–––5–––
+    D –––2–––3–––
+    A –––3–––––––
+    E –––––––––––
+         C   F7

 ### F major chord

 Don't let the F chord in the 7th measure throw you off.
 You don't need to do any barring!
 Here's two ways to play it.
 The first way (left) shows you a 4-string version, where you're only playing the thickest four strings.
 However, if this voicing is too difficult - try the right version - which ignores the 6th (lowest) string.
 This lets you only worry about 3 strings, which is much easier to switch to in a hurry.
 In a pinch, I'll use this version so I can be sure I stay in time (especially when playing with people singing).